 The title Territoires imaginés is the namesake of a painting by Collection artist Giorgia Volpe that was selected by Loto-Québec to express the idea of homeland, the anchor piece featured in the exhibition.

 Visitors will be invited to participate in her nomadic project touring Québec produced using recycled materials.
-Visitors’ individual contributions to the work accumulate to create a braided rope endlessly wound on itself to produce a huge rug.
+This participatory work consists of a braided rope endlessly wound on itself to produce a huge rug.
 The community comes together symbolically and concretely in a public place that becomes a shared space.

 Both the process and the result of this participative project are in keeping with the goal of the La Collection : l’art de partager program, which is the democratization of visual arts.